sskodje/wpfchrometabs-mvvm/README.md

  - Bindable property for selected tab brush
  - Bindable property to drag window instead when dragging the last remaining tab.

-A demo project is included.
+A complete demo project is included.